ForrestLi/auto_test_poc/README.md

 *   CI/CD Integration: Fully integrate the automated test suite into a continuous integration and delivery pipeline to enforce quality gates throughout the development lifecycle.

+Talk is easy, time to show some basic implementations.

 ## Project Structure

 This repository is organized to separate reusable protocol utilities from sample PoC code and unit tests.
 A quick tour: